 You're minding your own business.
-Taken all due precautions.
-Haven't had any mental lapse.
-Been responsible and conscientious.
-Certainly, haven't hurt anyone, or done anything wrong.
-In a word, you're innocent
+You've taken all due precautions.
+You haven't had a mental lapse.
+You've been responsible and conscientious

-Then, out of the blue, someone at the supermarket abruptly turns into your aisle, sneezes in your face—and you end up with a bad case of flu.
-Or dutifully following a traffic signal, you stop at a light that just turned red—and are promptly rear-ended.
-Or you meticulously plan a family re-union picnic—only to see the special occasion ruined by a most unseasonable, and never forecast, storm.
-Or jogging at twilight, listening to your iPod, you trip on a barely visible sidewalk crack—and fracture an ankle.
-Or your broker (who came highly recommended from your most trustworthy friends) designs for you a portfolio of equities, almost all of which turn out to be duds.
+And then, out of the blue, someone at the supermarket abruptly turns into your aisle, sneezes in your face—and you end up with the flu.
+Or, while dutifully following a traffic signal, you stop at a light that just turned red—and are promptly rear-ended.
+Or you meticulously plan a family reunion picnic—only to have the occasion ruined by a most unseasonable, never-forecast thunderstorm.
+Or, jogging at twilight, listening to your iPod, you trip on a barely visible sidewalk crack—and fracture an ankle.
+Or your broker, who came highly recommended by trustworthy friends, crafts a portfolio of equities, all of which turn out to be duds.

-Get the picture?
-Although I've yet to encounter the term, I've come to view all such mishaps, or setbacks, as simply "fines for being alive."
-They're fines you can pretty much count on having to pay—if only by virtue of occupying space on planet Earth.
-From time to time, and without advanced warning, life will deal you a slight, an insult, an undeserved blow of some sort that you can hardly help but experience as totally unjust.
-It's like suddenly being relegated to a penalty box, without having committed the slightest foul.
+I've come to view such mishaps, or setbacks, as "fines for being alive."
+These are fines you can pretty much count on having to pay at some point.
+Just by virtue of occupying space on planet Earth, from time to time, and without advanced warning, life will deal you a slight, an insult, an undeserved blow of some kind that you can't experience as anything but unjust.

-And why do I find this concept so intriguing?
-Simply because—personally and as a therapist—I've come to believe that discovering how to accept the bad things that gratuitously happen to you, that is, to take them in stride—is absolutely crucial if you're to achieve a steady, virtually unshakeable, state of well-being.
+Why do I find this concept so intriguing?
+Simply because—personally and as a therapist—I've come to believe that discovering how to accept the bad things that gratuitously happen to you—even how to take them in stride—is absolutely crucial if you're to achieve a steady, virtually unshakeable, state of well-being.

 There are times in our life when we may feel besieged by events seemingly contrived, almost demonically, to overwhelm us.
 Nonetheless, our capacity for control during these times—our ultimate power—is to expand our space to include such disappointments, challenges, provocations, and demands.
 And, despite such adversity, to hang tough and resolutely adhere to our life path.

 You need to carefully mull over how you're going to respond to anything keenly felt as an injustice.
 Succumbing to the temptation to react with impulsive anger may offer the immediate consolation of feeling righteous, self-righteous, or morally superior.
-But the associated costs of taking this low road to "re-empowerment" is that it inevitably sacrifices your inner tranquility, your peace of mind.
+But the associated cost of taking this low road to "re-empowerment" is that it inevitably sacrifices your inner tranquility and peace of mind.
 And the more you invest your vital stores of energy in getting back at whatever you perceive as having harmed you, the more likely you are to turn immediate setbacks into chronic limitations and constraints.
 In which case your choosing (however unwittingly) not to "get on with it," not to move forward in your life's journey, becomes no one's responsibility but your own.
-Inadvertently, it's you yourself that has blocked the way to personal satisfaction and fulfillment.
+Inadvertently, it's you yourself who has blocked the way to your satisfaction and fulfillment.

 So, when you're suddenly taken aback by one of life's periodic fines, how can you best respond?

-Here are my three "A's" for quickly moving beyond the unwelcome obstacles that, fortuitously, may have landed squarely on your path:
+Here are my three "A's" for quickly moving beyond unwelcome obstacles in your path:

 Or might it suffice simply to let out a single, extended, self-compassionate sigh—and then, life-affirmingly, begin to put it all behind you?